 Tuile Cookie Cones and Tacos

 - To create simple taco-shaped tuile cookies, simply drape the warm cookies over a small curved surface like a fondant roller.
-Let them cool for a minute, then remove and let cool completely.
+Let them cool for a minute, then remove them and let them cool completely.

 - To make cones, wrap the warm cookie around the tip of a metal cream horn form.